What is Water Aerobics?

 Water aerobics offers the ability to work toward improved cardiovascular and muscular strength in a low-impact environment.
 Because the water creates a buoyant environment surrounding the body, participants are free to move in ways that would prove difficult outside of the water.
-For example, those with joint pain can perform jumping, jogging, and kicking exercises in the water that would be painful if done at the full impact on the land.
+For example, those with joint pain can perform jumping, jogging, and kicking exercises in the water that would be painful if done at full impact on the land.
 For this reason, water aerobics has become a popular choice for older populations who tend to require lower-impact forms of exercise.

 What Are the Real Benefits?

-Although all forms of exercise have the natural benefits of improved physical and mental fitness, the medically backed benefits of any form of exercise are more revealing of just how impactful an exercise can be.
+Although all forms of exercise have the natural benefits of improved physical and mental fitness.
+The medically backed benefits of any form of exercise are more revealing of just how impactful an exercise can be.
 In the case of water aerobics, there is ample science to back up the benefits to specific populations.

 The CDC also backs up the well-studied mental benefits of water-based exercise.
 Specifically citing the improved mental health of both men and women suffering from fibromyalgia by reducing anxiety and decreasing depression.
 Expectant moms can also expect to see the benefits of water aerobics in the form of improved mental health and physical health for both mom and baby.
-Finally, older adults who participate in water-based exercise tend to see an improved quality of life and decreased disability while post-menopausal women, in particular, can expect improved bone health.
+Finally, older adults who participate in water-based exercise tend to see an improved quality of life.
+Also, it decreased disability while post-menopausal women, in particular, can expect improved bone health.

 Regardless of the health condition, anyone can expect to see some benefit from water aerobics.
 The Aquatic Exercise Association reports that you can expect to burn 400 to 500 calories per hour when exercising in water.
-Because water offers about 12 times the resistance of air, improved muscle strength can result from the use of water-resistant exercises.
+Because water offers about 12 times the resistance of air.
+It also improved muscle strength can result from the use of water-resistant exercises.
 Using hand-held paddles, foam noodles, and rings, and kickboards can add further resistance to increase the intensity of an aquatic workout.

 If you fall into one of the above categories, you’ll likely see some real benefit from participating in a water aerobics class.
 Even those with no imminent risk of joint damage can certainly get a worthwhile workout in the water.
 However, it’s important to understand at which point your water workouts might not be doing you justice.
-It may be time to consider some other forms of exercise in order to get the most beneficial impact on your time and calories spent exercising.
+It may be time to consider some other forms of exercise to get the most beneficial impact on your time and calories spent exercising.

 What Are the Shortfalls?

 - You aren’t bearing your own weight.
-For the very same reason that water-based exercise is a good low-impact workout, the buoyancy of the water disallows your body the practice of bearing its own weight during strenuous activity.
+For the very same reason that water-based exercise is a good low-impact workout.
+The buoyancy of the water disallows your body the practice of bearing its own weight during strenuous activity.
 Weight-bearing exercises force you to work against gravity and are far superior to non-weight-bearing exercises at increasing bone and muscle strength.

 Alternative Workouts and Why They’re Better

 Weight-bearing exercises are vital to the overall health and wellness of the human body.
-Unless you have specific restrictions that do not allow for weight-bearing exercise, incorporating them into your fitness routine will increase your quality of life greatly.
+Unless you have specific restrictions that do not allow for weight-bearing exercise.
+Incorporating them into your fitness routine will increase your quality of life greatly.
 Increased bone density and strength, increased muscle strength, and improved bodily functionality are among the many benefits of regular weight-bearing exercise.

 It’s important to remember that even weight-bearing exercises can be done in a low-impact format.
 The main difference between water workouts and land workouts is the nearly infinite opportunity for improvement that nonwater workouts allow.
 With weight-bearing exercise, you can always go faster, lift more, climb higher or hold for longer.

 If you love water aerobics, there’s certainly no reason to discontinue your practice.
 However, water aerobics alone have very little upward mobility for your fitness.
-While it has proven its benefit for certain populations who have joint health concerns, water aerobics should perhaps be used more as a segue to re-entering the world of weight-bearing exercise than as a permanent solution to exercise concerns.
-Because your body achieves more and better benefits from weight-bearing exercises like walking, including both forms of fitness is a great way to ensure you see improvement while keeping your joints happy and healthy.
+While it has proven its benefit for certain populations who have joint health concerns.
+Water aerobics should perhaps be used more as a segue to re-entering the world of weight-bearing exercise than as a permanent solution to exercise concerns.
+Because your body achieves more and better benefits from weight-bearing exercises like walking.
+Including both forms of fitness is a great way to ensure you see improvement while keeping your joints happy and healthy.

 For a joint-friendly workout, check out the Low Impact High Result program, here!